enso-org/enso/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Unit tests have been written where possible.
 - [ ] If meaningful changes were made to logic or tests affecting Enso Cloud integration in the libraries, or the Snowflake database integration, a run of the [Extra Tests](https://github.com/enso-org/enso/actions/workflows/extra-nightly-tests.yml) has been scheduled.
+      - If applicable, it is suggested to paste a link to a successful run of the Extra Tests.